-- The exchanges may assign a code such A1, A2, A3...etc. for poling participants of a particular contract and reveal his location and price (s) for the day. - This information shall be updated on exchange website every day for every contract traded on the exchange platform. - The information shall continue to be displayed even after the expiry of the contract for a period of 3 years.
+- The exchanges may assign a code such A1, A2, A3...etc. for poling participants of a particular contract and reveal his location and price (s) for the day. - This information shall be updated on exchange website every day for every contract traded on the exchange platform. - The information shall continue to be displayed even after the expiry of the contract for a period of 3 years. - iv. endeavor in increasing the sample size used for fixing the daily spot prices during the last 15 days of the contract. - v. review on a monthly basis the prices polled by the participants to identify participants habitually polling unrealistic prices.
+These participants could

-- iv. endeavor in increasing the sample size used for fixing the daily spot prices during the last 15 days of the contract. - v. review on a monthly basis the prices polled by the participants to identify participants habitually polling unrealistic prices.
-These participants could be put under watch and subsequently removed from the panel if such instances reoccur despite appropriate communications. - vi. provide a separate feedback window for receiving complaints in this regard.
+- be put under watch and subsequently removed from the panel if such instances reoccur despite appropriate communications. - vi. provide a separate feedback window for receiving complaints in this regard.
 The exchanges shall address such complaints in a time-bound manner.
 Further the exchanges shall keep the audit trail of all such complaints received and the steps taken for redressal.

-1.4.
-Unique Client Code (UCC) and Mandatory Requirement of Permanent Account Number 6
+1.4.Unique Client Code (UCC) and Mandatory Requirement of Permanent Account Number 6

 - 1.4.1.
-It shall be mandatory for the members to have Unique Client Code (UCC) for all clients transacting on the stock exchanges.
-The stock exchanges shall not allow execution of trades without uploading of the UCC details by the members of the exchange.
-For this purpose, members shall collect after verifying the authenticity and maintain in their back office the copies of Permanent Account Number (PAN) issued by the Income Tax Department, to all their clients. - 1.4.2.
+It shall be mandatory for the members of the exchanges having commodity derivatives segment to use Unique Client Code (UCC) for all clients transacting on the commodity derivative segment.
+The exchanges with commodity derivatives segment shall not allow execution of trades without uploading of the UCC details by the members of the exchange.
+For this purpose, members shall collect after verifying the authenticity and maintain in their back office the copies of Permanent Account Number (PAN) issued by the Income Tax (IT) Department, for all their clients.
+However, in case of e-PAN, members shall verify the authenticity of e-PAN with the details on the website of IT Department and maintain the soft copy of PAN in their records.7 - 1.4.2.
 PAN would be the sole identification number and mandatory for all entities/persons who are desirous of transacting on the commodity derivatives exchanges.